 - Why strategy consulting instead of other types of consulting?

 Well prepared, clear, linear answers are valued in response to direct fit interview questions.
 For example, the answer to “walk me through your resume” should be a linear, chronological story.
-No jumping around between time periods!
+No jumping around between time periods or excessive walkthrough of every bullet point of your resume!

 Fit Interview Story Questions

-Even if you haven’t heard them called “fit interview story questions,” you are still likely familiar with these types of behavioral interview questions.
+Even if you haven’t heard them called “story” questions, you are still likely familiar with these types of behavioral interview questions.
 These are the questions that start out with “tell me about a time when…” They are intended to get you talking about experiences you’ve had that demonstrate hard or soft skills that you’re going to need to perform well as a consultant.

 Story fit interview question examples may include: